nesciosium/CY_BSE_Portfolio/index.md

      width="600"
      height="500" />

-Figure: A Snippet of the Python Code that Prints the Final Result
+Figure 2: A Snippet of the Python Code that Prints the Final Result

 # Second Milestone: Connecting Edge Impulse to the Raspberry Pi